marcolarosa/marcolarosa.github.io/src/olacvis.md

 ## Technology

--   The site is a combination of a backend data harvester written in JS and VueJS SPA.
+-   The site is a combination of a backend data harvester written in JS and a VueJS SPA.
 -   The harvester is run periodically (cron) and it starts by harvesting the area data files and then walking the links from there.
 -   All of the data on that site is in HTML pages so the harvester uses XPATH to select the content it wants.
 -   When it's done harvesting it creates a set of JSON index files that are then made available to the webserver.
-Check it out in the next card.
 -   Then, mounting the repository into a known location of the webserver, the VueJS just loads what it needs as it needs it.
 And there's no API needed.
 -   [https://github.com/CoEDL/olac-visualisation-v2](https://github.com/CoEDL/olac-visualisation-v2)